940smiley/self-hosted-ai-starter-kit/README.md

 ### Accessing local files

-The self-hosted AI starter kit will create a shared folder (by default, located in the same directory) which is mounted to the n8n container and allows n8n to access files on disk.
-This folder within the n8n container is located at `/data/shared` -- this is the path you’ll need to use in nodes that interact with the local filesystem.
+The self-hosted AI starter kit will create a shared folder (by default, located in the same directory) which allows n8n to access files on disk.
+When running locally, use the path `./shared` in nodes that interact with the local filesystem.

-**Nodes that interact with the local filesystem**
+#### Nodes that interact with the local filesystem

 - [Read/Write Files from Disk](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.filesreadwrite/)
 - [Local File Trigger](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.localfiletrigger/)